DocumentingPoland/DocuPoland/README.md

 ---- Developers----

 The web app is being developed using .net core (5.0.3) API, and Angular (typescript) front end.

-If you beleive in the ideas behind this project and feel like you could couribute (especially on UI/front end side) please get in touch: documentingpoland@protonmail.com
+If you believe in the ideas behind this project and feel like you could contribute (especially on UI/front end side) please get in touch: documentingpoland@protonmail.com

 ---- Developers----